Little Sheep Group: Happy Lamb

-Zhang Gang, the founder of Little Sheep Group, re-founded the hot pot brand "Happy Lamb" (快乐小羊) in 2017 due to the satisfaction of the new business philosophies of "Little Sheep" under the Yum!.
-Most of the "Little Sheep"'s overseas restaurants are rebranded as "Happy Lamb".
+Zhang Gang, the founder of Little Sheep Group, re-founded the hot pot brand "Happy Lamb" (快乐小羊) in 2017 due to the dissatisfaction of the new business philosophies of "Little Sheep" under Yum!
+Brands's ownership.
+Most of the "Little Sheep"'s overseas restaurants were rebranded as "Happy Lamb".

 Company culture

 The goal of Little Sheep Company is to deepen the new food method of “simmering lamb without dipping in complex ingredients”.
 The Little Sheep brand has a good reputation among consumers in China.

 Cooking method

 Instant-boiled mutton, a style of hot pot, has been eaten in China for a long time, but traditionally it's prepared in boiling water and the pieces of meat are dipped in sauce by each diner after cooking.
 Because the smell of raw lamb is not accepted by southerners in China, the consumption of lamb and mutton is regional.
 "Little Sheep" invented a method of "simmering mutton without dipped in ingredients": a pot-base soup made from dozens of condiments.
 By changing cumbersome ingredients, this method removes the smell of lamb while retaining its flavour.
 This method is more convenient than the tradition of "instant-boiled mutton".